How Do Presbyterians Worship? Get the Facts

 Presbyterian church pews

-The “Regulative Principle of Worship” is a traditional Presbyterian way to conduct church services, which is rooted in what Scripture clearly states about corporate worship while forbidding elements that Scripture prohibits or doesn’t explicitly mention.
+The “Regulative Principle of Worship” is a traditional Presbyterian way of conducting church services, which is rooted in what Scripture clearly states about corporate worship while forbidding elements that Scripture prohibits or doesn’t explicitly mention.

-It’s often contrasted with the so-called “Normative Principle of Worship,” which states that whatever isn’t strictly prohibited in Scripture is permissible as long as it doesn’t clearly violate biblical principles.
+It’s often contrasted with the so-called “Normative Principle of Worship,” which states that whatever Scripture doesn’t strictly prohibit is permissible as long as it doesn’t violate biblical principles.

 Regulative Principle of WorshipNormative Principle of Worship